geographyclub/gis-from-command-line/README.md

 ## 1. Raster

 GDAL (Geospatial Data Abstraction Library) is a computer software library for reading and writing raster and vector geospatial data formats.
-But it is much more than that.
-This is how I get the most out of GDAL tools and their extensive options.

 ### 1.1 Resampling